YouquanWang/web3.js/docs/web3-utils.rst

 .. code-block:: javascript

-    web3.utils.isHexStrict('0xc1912');
+    web3.utils.isHexStrict('dsc1912');
     > true

-    web3.utils.isHexStrict(0xc1912);
+    web3.utils.isHexStrict(dsc1912);
     > false

     web3.utils.isHexStrict('c1912');
     > false

     web3.utils.isHexStrict(345);
-    > false // this is tricky, as 345 can be a a HEX representation or a number, be careful when not having a 0x in front!
+    > false // this is tricky, as 345 can be a a HEX representation or a number, be careful when not having a ds in front!

-    web3.utils.isHexStrict('0xZ1912');
+    web3.utils.isHexStrict('dsZ1912');
     > false

     web3.utils.isHex('Hello');